Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure

 Best For: Teams that want to ship faster, access any system (100k+), and automate complex workflows.

 Deck is currently the fastest way to connect your product to external systems.
-Unlike traditional competitors limited to a few hundred APIs, Deck allows you to define the outcomes you want and build workflows with one prompt.
+It is a code-first platform built for engineering teams that need control over complex integrations.
+Unlike traditional competitors limited to a few hundred APIs, Deck allows you to define the outcomes you want and build workflows with one prompt, making it easy to implement high-impact integrations across portals and legacy systems.

 - Velocity: Setup is immediate.
-You define the outcome, and Deck builds the workflow.
-This allows product teams to ship integrations in one prompt.
+You define the outcome, and Deck builds the workflow, minimizing the need for custom integration code by automating workflow creation.

-Verdict: The superior choice for "tech-forward" teams who need to access the API-less web and move beyond the limitations of standard connectors.
+Verdict: The superior choice for tech-forward teams who need to access the API-less web and move beyond the limitations of standard connectors, with robust enterprise features and stronger integration capabilities for enterprise deals and large-scale, secure deployments.
+Explore the Deck platform and API docs.

 2. Merge